Refined Cluster Robust Inference: Conclusion

 \section{Conclusion}

-In this paper, we propose an inference method for linear regression with clustered errors, and it achieves third-order asymptotic refinements.
-Unlike the cluster pairs bootstrap, it does not resample the Gram matrix of $\frac{1}{G}\sum_{g=1}^GX_g'X_g$, thus avoiding the small-sample issues of the cluster pairs bootstrap \citep[cf.,][]{cameron2008bootstrap}.
-Our simulation results show favorable finite-sample performance of the proposed method.
-Notably, it works comparably to the wild bootstrap in the simulation design based on \cite{bertrand2004much} and for some designs (with skewed distributions) it has better size control than the wild bootstrap.
+In this paper, we propose an inference method for linear regression with clustered errors that achieves third-order asymptotic refinements.
+Unlike the pairs cluster bootstrap, it does not resample the Gram matrix of $\frac{1}{G}\sum_{g=1}^GX_g'X_g$, thus avoiding a small-sample issue of the pairs cluster bootstrap \citep[cf.,][]{cameron2008bootstrap}.
+Our simulation results show favorable finite-sample performance of the proposed method, especially when compared with the conventional normal critical values.
+Notably, it works comparably to the wild cluster bootstrap in the simulation design based on \cite{bertrand2004much}, and for some designs with skewed distributions, it has better size control than the wild cluster bootstrap.
+It supports the theoretical comparison that the wild cluster bootstrap does not achieve asymptotic refinement with skewed errors, while the proposed method does.